 Enshrined in the beautiful Bernini reliquary in St. Peter’s Basilica is a chair which was known in the sixth century, parts of which date to the earliest years of the Christian faith.
 This is the famous Chair of St. Peter.
 It’s the reason for the feast we celebrate, and is the dedication of the Ordinariate to which we belong.

 Why would the entire Catholic world celebrate a feast in honor of a chair?
-Surely it must be for a better reason than that an apostle sat on it.
-As interesting as that is, the reason is much greater than that alone.
+It’s got to be for more reason than that an apostle sat on it – and indeed the reason goes beyond that alone.
 This Chair is the concrete symbol to us of the authority and primacy of St. Peter, the Prince of the Apostles, the one to whom our Lord entrusted the keys to the Kingdom of Heaven, and who was called the Rock on which Christ would build His Church.

 At the opening of the Gospel appointed for this feast, Jesus has gone with His disciples to the region of Caesarea Philippi, a place with a very long and important history – and a place in which pagan worship had been very strong for centuries.
 In fact, a very beautiful temple had been built there by Herod the Great in honor of Caesar.
 Also there were several temples dedicated to the worship of Baal.
 And not only was there the worship of Baal going on here, but nearby there was a great hill, in which there was a deep cavern, and the legend was that this cavern was the birthplace of the Greek god Pan, the god of nature, so this area was also a center for the worship of various pagan Greek gods.